paulkaefer/kiamol/notes.md

 ## Chapter 8
 * "Kubernetes is a dynamic environment, and data-heavy apps typically expect to run in a stable environment."
   * Makes sense.
 In my work, we certainly have data-heavy processes...
 I'm excited to read to see if there are options or suggestions.
+* "Figure 8.17 Yikes!
+And this is a simplification that doesn’t show volumes or init containers."
+  * ...but it does show volumes!

 ## Once complete:
 - [ ] consider a certification.
 See page 8 for some info